Placer - Nevada - South Sutter - North Sacramento (PNSSNS) Subwatershed Group

 The Regional Water Board is actively looking for those not in compliance and sending fine letters to those people that have not joined or are not in compliance with the Waste Discharge Order.

-PNSSNS provides education and outreach for best management practices with irrigation, pesticide and nutrient applications, minimizing soil erosion and protecting water quality.
-Additional membership applications and forms can be found on the PNSSNS website at www.cleanwaters.info.
-Contact PNSSNS if you have any questions: firstname.lastname@example.org or 916-645-1774.
+PNSSNS provides education and outreach for best management practices with irrigation, pesticide and nutrient applications, minimizing soild erosion and protecting water quality.
+Additional membership applications and forms can be found on this website or by calling 916-645-1774.

 Click any of the links below to view the following: